Veteran Notre Dame assistant has been instrumental in Fighting Irish program’s growth for more than 10 years.

-Under Demeter's guidance, freshman Lindsey Weaver was tabbed the BIG EAST Player of the Year, Freshman of the Year and named to the all-BIG EAST team.
-Ashley Armstrong collected her second-straight all-BIG EAST accolade with freshman Talia Campbell joining her after taking co-medalist honors with Weaver at the conference tournament.
+Under Demeter's guidance, then-freshman Lindsey Weaver was tabbed the BIG EAST Player and Freshman of the Year and named to the all-BIG EAST team.
+Ashley Armstrong collected her second straight all-BIG EAST accolade with Talia Campbell joining her after taking co-medalist honors with Weaver at the conference tournament.

 Demeter also was instrumental in the recruiting of two of the nation's top junior golfers in Campbell and Weaver for the 2012-13 season.

-In 2010-11, Demeter helped lead the Irish to their first-ever NCAA Championship appearance and fourth BIG EAST Championship.
-Notre Dame posted a stroke average of 299.53, the lowest in program history.
-All five golfers in the regular lineup currently rank in the top-10 in stroke average in program history.
-So-Hyun Park, Becca Huffer, Nicole Zhang and Kristina Nhim each received all-BIG EAST honors.
-The Irish won three regular season team titles (Mary Fossum Invitational, William K. Warren Irish Invite and John Kirk/Panther Intercollegiate), in addition to the BIG EAST Championship.
-Demeter also helped secure a recruiting class for 2011-12 that included Armstrong and Kelli Oride.
+In 2010-11, Demeter helped lead the Fighting Irish to their first-ever NCAA Championship finals appearance and fourth BIG EAST Championship.
+Notre Dame posted a stroke average of 299.70, at the time the lowest in program history and also the first time a Fighting Irish squad broke 300 for a single-season stroke average.
+All five golfers in the regular lineup still rank in the top 20 in stroke average in program history, with So-Hyun Park, Becca Huffer, Nicole Zhang and Kristina Nhim each earning all-BIG EAST honors.
+The Irish won three regular-season team titles (Mary Fossum Invitational, William K. Warren Irish Invite and John Kirk/Panther Intercollegiate), in addition to the BIG EAST Championship.

-The 2009-10 campaign marked Notre Dame's third consecutive appearance in the NCAA Central Regional as the Irish put together a team stroke average of 306.60, the sixth best mark in program history.
+The 2009-10 campaign marked Notre Dame's third consecutive appearance in the NCAA Central Regional as the Irish put together a team stroke average of 306.60.
 The team's best finish was a second-place tie in the 12-team field at the Alamo Invitational.
 There, Annie Brophy earned co-medalist honors to become just the sixth golfer in program history to win multiple individual titles, having already captured medalist honors at the 2008 BIG EAST Championship.

-One of Demeter's prized recruits, Huffer, closed out her brilliant career in 2011-12, finishing with a 75.19 stroke average in 129 career rounds, the second lowest total in Notre Dame history and the lowest for any golfer with over 100 career rounds.
-In four seasons, Huffer saw 123 of her 129 career rounds counted to team scoring, including a 30-for-30 mark in 2009-10.
-A four-time all-BIG EAST selection, Huffer was a two-time team most valuable player and won the BIG EAST Sports Excellence Award for women's golf in her senior year of 2011-12.
+One of Demeter's prized recruits, Huffer closed out her brilliant career in 2011-12, finishing with a 75.19 stroke average and parlaying that success into a spot on the Symetra Tour, the top developmental circuit for players aspiring to play on the LPGA Tour.
+A four-time all-BIG EAST selection, Huffer was a two-time team most valuable player and won the BIG EAST Sports Excellence Award for women's golf as a senior in 2011-12.

-Before her arrival at Notre Dame, Demeter compiled seven years of experience in the golf industry, tracing all the way back to her work at the Notre Dame/Saint Mary's College Nike Golf Camp in 1999 and 2000.
-The Clarksburg, W. Va., native also worked at Notre Dame's Warren Golf Course as a golf shop assistant during her time at Saint Mary's.
+Before her arrival at Notre Dame, Demeter compiled seven years of experience in the golf industry, tracing all the way back to her work at the Notre Dame/Saint Mary's College Golf Camp in 1999 and 2000.
+The Clarksburg, West Virginia, native also worked at Notre Dame's Warren Golf Course as a golf shop assistant during her time at Saint Mary's.

-Following her graduation from Saint Mary's College, Demeter worked for nearly one year at Captain's Choice Golf Services Inc. in Orlando, Fla., where she served as management/tournament coordinator while also working in sales.
-During the summers of 2003 and 2004, Demeter served as an instructor/counselor at the Stonewall Resort Nike Golf Camp in Roanoke, W. Va.
-Prior to her arrival at Notre Dame, she worked at the Palmer Course at the Stonewall Resort as the assistant golf professional for three years.
+Following her graduation from Saint Mary's College, Demeter worked for nearly one year at Captain's Choice Golf Services Inc. in Orlando, where she served as management/tournament coordinator while also working in sales.
+During the summers of 2003 and 2004, Demeter was an instructor/counselor at the Stonewall Resort Nike Golf Camp in Roanoke, West Virginia, and also spent time as the assistant golf professional for the Palmer Course at the Stonewall Resort for three years.